hpe-storage/scod/docs/csi_driver/monitor.md

 ## Limitations

 * Kubernetes provide automatic recovery for your applications, not high availability.
-Expect applications to take minutes (up to 8 minutes) to fully recover during a node failure or network partition using the Pod Monitor for `Pods` with `PersistentVolumeClaims`.
+Expect applications to take minutes (up to 8 minutes with the default tolerations for `node.kubernetes.io/not-ready` and `node.kubernetes.io/unreachable`) to fully recover during a node failure or network partition using the Pod Monitor for `Pods` with `PersistentVolumeClaims`.